qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 With the |heatmapSymbol| :guilabel:`Heatmap` renderer you can create live dynamic heatmaps for (multi)point layers.
-You can specify the :index:`heatmap` radius in pixels, mm or map units, choose and edit a color ramp for the heatmap style and use a slider for selecting a trade-off between render speed and quality.
+You can specify the heatmap radius in pixels, mm or map units, choose and edit a color ramp for the heatmap style and use a slider for selecting a trade-off between render speed and quality.
 You can also define a maximum value limit and give a weight to points using a field or an expression.
 When adding or removing a feature the heatmap renderer updates the heatmap style automatically.

-.. _figure_heatmap_symbol:
+.. _figure_heatmap_symbology:

 .. figure:: /static/user_manual/working_with_vector/heatmap_symbol.png
    :align: center